-Man-made structures built to control the flow of rivers and reduce flooding.
+Hard engineering management of rivers involves the construction of structures, built to control the flow of water and reduce flooding.

 Dams and reservoirs